eebop/gravity/EXPLANATION.md

 Well, it's made up of many parts.
 My initial plan was to iterate over each object.
 Then, each object would iterate over every other object, calculate the force between them, and add that to its momentum.
-Finally, the objects location would be incremented by its momentum Okay, so let's implement that ...
+Finally, the object's location would be incremented by its momentum Okay, so let's implement that ...
 ```
 def gravity(self, m1, m2, r):